mainmatter/mainmatter.com/src/posts/2024-05-24-embroider-update.md

 read the introduction of the November blog post, which explains what Embroider is in more detail and presents the Embroider Initiative.

-Regarding the progress update itself, the first section of the November blog post was “Getting Ember to work with Vite”.
-We concluded by expressing the team’s optimism in reaching the point where it's possible to build the first real-world Ember applications with Vite until the end of the year.

-About six months later, we are glad to name the main section of this article…
+The main goal that we laid out in the last blog was to get our Ember apps building with Vite, not only have we achieved that landmark we have moved onto the next phase which all about brining the wonderful DX improvments that vite can promise to all Ember apps.

 ## Improving how Ember works with Vite

-Currently, our challenge is no longer to get Ember working with Vite, but to optimize the Vite build and maintain the compatibility of all classic features.
+Now that our challenge is no longer to get Ember working with Vite we need to figure out how to optimize the Vite build and maintain the compatibility of all classic features.
+To understand how to optimize, we need to dive into the chalange that an Ember build presents to us

 ### How we make it work: the rewritten app

 By default, an Ember application cannot be built with Vite.
-Indeed, Ember performs some “magic” around resolving imports, relying on [AMD modules](https://github.com/emberjs/rfcs/pull/938) and other specific build actions, which are incompatible with Vite resolver.
-Let’s take an example: you generated an Ember app using the default blueprint, and you got a file `app/index.html` which contains a reference to the CSS stylesheet `“assets/vendor.css”`.
-This file is supposed to contain the styles provided by the libraries you use, but… it doesn’t exist.
+The reason for this is because Ember performs some “magic” around resolving imports, relying on [AMD modules](https://github.com/emberjs/rfcs/pull/938) and other specific build actions, which are incompatible with the Vite resolver.
+Let’s take an example: if you generated an Ember app using the default blueprint, and you will get a file `app/index.html` which contains a reference to the CSS stylesheet `“assets/vendor.css”`.
+This file is supposed to contain the vendor styles that are automatically provided by the Ember addons you use, but that files doesn’t exist in your repo.
 Your `app/index.html` points to a file that is literally nowhere in your app files.
-Ember expects this: at build time, it will go through all the active Ember addons used in your app and will emit the `assets/vendor.css` file in the build output.
+At build time Ember will go through all the active Ember addons used in your app and will emit the `assets/vendor.css` file at some point in the build pipeline.
 But this is an Ember-specific behavior that Vite cannot deal with.
 Vite expects the referenced file to exist, it cannot guess how to find it or write it.

-To solve this issue, when the build starts, Embroider first produces an intermediate Ember application that we call the “rewritten app”.
+To solve this issue, when the build starts, Embroider first produces an intermediate Ember application that we call the “rewritten app” and outputs it to `node_modules/.embroider/rewritten-app`.
 The rewritten app is slightly different from the initial Ember app, in a way it can be consumed by Vite.
 For instance, it has an `index.html` at the root and it does contain the `assets/vendor.css`.
-This approach allows us to build real-world applications with Vite, but it has performance downsides: Vite prebuilds the app dependencies for optimization purposes, but the rewritten app _is_ considered a dependency.
+This approach allows us to build real-world applications with Vite, but it has performance (and other) downsides: Vite prebuilds the app dependencies for optimization purposes, but the rewritten app _is_ considered a dependency because it lives in a folder in node_modules.
 Therefore, changes in the Ember app that need to be reflected in the rewritten app imply changes in a dependency, so Vite has to go through bundling dependencies again and we lose the advantage of the prebuild.

 ### How we want to make it work: “inversion of control”